Skip to main content

 Literature reports in individuals with congenital mutations in the tropomyosin receptor kinase (Trk) pathway suggest decreased Trk-mediated signaling may be associated with obesity, developmental delays, cognitive impairment, insensitivity to pain, and anhidrosis.

 Avoid pregnancy during therapy.
-Perform pregnancy test prior to initiation of entrectinib in women of reproductive potential.
-Women of reproductive potential should use effective contraceptive methods while receiving the drug and for ≥5 weeks after the last dose.
-Men who are partners of such women should use effective methods of contraception while receiving the drug and for 3 months after the last dose.
-If used during pregnancy or if patient becomes pregnant, apprise patient of potential fetal hazard.
+Perform pregnancy test prior to initiation of entrectinib in females of reproductive potential.
+Such females should use effective contraceptive methods while receiving the drug and for ≥5 weeks after the last dose.
+Male patients with female partners of reproductice potential should use effective methods of contraception while receiving the drug and for 3 months after the last dose.

 Specific Populations